-Public native forests have a much higher economic value when they are allowed to function naturally and without logging.
+Public native forests have a much higher economic value when they are allowed to function naturally and without logging, which is fairly obvious.
+Any natural feature grows best without interference and destruction.

 First Nations Ranger Programs have been hugely successful at managing the recovery and health of native forests.
 Programs like the Githabul Rangers have shown how First Nations knowledge and management can restore the natural and critical function of forests in the landscape.
+First Nations Ranger projects need to be rolled out a lot more extensively across NSW and the rest of the country, if we are serious about environmental and forest protection